QATMA: Quantization-Aware Training with Multimodal Alignment for Open-Vocabulary Object Detection: Method

 \subsection{Curriculum QAT}

-Standard QAT quantizes all layers simultaneously to optimize the task loss $\mathcal{L}_{\text{task}}$.
-However, in extreme low-bit settings, quantization errors originating from early modules accumulate rapidly and propagate through subsequent layers.
-This results in severe degradation of representation capability, making recovery extremely difficult~\cite{QDBEV}.
+Single-stage QAT quantizes all layers simultaneously to optimize the task loss $\mathcal{L}_{\text{task}}$.
+However, in extremely low-bit settings, quantization errors originating from early layers accumulate rapidly and propagate through subsequent layers.
+This results in severe degradation of representation capability, making recovery challenging~\cite{QDBEV}.

-To overcome this, CQAT partitions the model into $K$ functional units $\{M_1,$ $M_2,$ $ \dots,$ $M_K\}$ and progressively expands the quantization scope along the data flow.
+To overcome this, CQAT partitions the model into $K$ functional modules $\{M_1,$ $M_2,$ $ \dots,$ $M_K\}$ and progressively expands the quantization scope along the data flow.
+Unlike prior progressive quantization, which proceeds at the level of individual weights~\cite{INQ} or layers~\cite{PROFIT}, CQAT instead defines the progression over functional modules grouped by their role in the detection pipeline, letting each stage be paired with a module-specific distillation objective (\cref{sec:trkd}).
 Let $\mathbf{w}_k$ be the weights and $\phi_k$ be the quantization parameters (\eg, scaling factor, zero-point) of module $M_k$.
-At stage $k$, we apply quantization strictly to the first $k$ modules while freezing the remaining modules ($M_{k+1}, \dots, M_K$) in full-precision.
-The objective at stage $k$ is formulated as:
+At stage $k$, we apply QAT to the first $k$ modules while freezing the remaining modules ($M_{k+1}, \dots, M_K$) in full precision.
+The task loss at stage $k$ is formulated as:

 The core principles underlying this design are \textit{error isolation} and \textit{sequential recovery}.
-Error isolation prevents premature noise propagation; unquantized modules retain the capacity to process degraded intermediate features and provide stable backward gradients.
-Sequential recovery ensures that when module $M_k$ is newly quantized, it receives higher-quality inputs from preceding optimized modules, allowing it to focus on compensating for its own quantization error.
+Error isolation prevents premature noise propagation, allowing unquantized modules to maintain stable intermediate feature processing and gradient flow.
+Meanwhile, sequential recovery ensures that each module is optimized on top of quantization-adapted inputs from preceding modules, enabling it to primarily compensate for its own quantization error.